MyBaBB/My_gmail_Template/README.md

 # My_gmail_Template
-This is for the $100 special for a gmail template.
+This is my the new React-email
 ```not on gh pages